MicrosoftDocs/bot-docs/articles/nodejs/prompts.md

 ```

-If you run the previous waterfall example, you’ll notice that while it will ask for your name and give you a personalized greeting it won’t remember your name.
+If you run the previous waterfall example, you’ll notice that while it will ask for your name and give you a personalized greeting, it won’t remember your name.
-After the last step of the waterfall is reached it will simply start over with the next message.
+After the last step of the waterfall is reached, it will simply start over with the next message.
-To add logic to remember the user's name so that we only have to ask it once, see [Save user data](~/nodejs/save-user-data.md) for an example.
+To add logic to remember the user's name so that we only have to ask for it once, see [Save user data](~/nodejs/save-user-data.md).

 ## Additional resources